-'''

-Physical Resources
+- > Physical Resources

 Storage Devices

 Fibre Channel Devices

 Shelf 0

-'''

-Record the number that appears in the right panel under the column header Size (MB) (such as the number 1, 430, 414 shown in Figure 3-3).
-This is the total RAID unit size.
+- 2. Record the number that appears in the right panel under the column header Size (MB) (such as the number 1,430,414 shown in Figure 3-3).
+This is the total size of the RAID set.